 The PS has between two and five voltage sources depending on the exact configuration.
-The V{CCO_DDR} voltage is dependent on the memory interface selected and the V{CCO_MIO0} and V{CCO_MIO1} voltages are dependent on the I/O interfaces and standards used in the respective banks.
+The ^VCCO_DDR voltage is dependent on the memory interface selected and the ^VCCO_MIO0 and ^VCCO_MIO1 voltages are dependent on the I/O interfaces and standards used in the respective banks.

-The PS in the Zynq-7000 SoC is described in the Zynq-7000 SoC Technical Reference Manual (UG585) [Ref 31].
+The PS in the Zynq-7000 SoC Technical Reference Manual (UG585).